datagrok-ai/public/packages/Curves/README.md

 - `points` - an array of objects with each object containing `x` and `y` coordinates and its own parameters:
   - `outlier` - if true, renders as 'x' and gets ignored for curve fitting
   - `stdev` - when defined, renders an error bar candlestick
+  - `color` - overrides the marker color defined in series `pointColor`

 Each chart has its own parameters as well, such as: